anasbn3issa/privacy-policy/README.md

 The collected device information is used for storing your entered data in a unique collection in firebase.
 We do not sell or share this information with third parties.
 #### User Control

-Users have the option to demand to the developer to change the way their data is stored.
+Users have the option to request changing the way their data is being stored.
 For more information or to request the deletion of your device information, please contact anasben3issa@gmail.com.

-For further details, please review our full Privacy Policy.